wazuh/wazuh-documentation/source/proof-of-concept-guide/poc-file-integrity-monitoring.rst

 File integrity monitoring
 =========================

 In this POC, the Wazuh File Integrity Monitoring (FIM) system watches for modifying files in the monitored directories.
 Then FIM triggers alerts when these files are modified.
-Additionally, FIM enriches alert data by fetching information about the user who made the changes and the process at play.
+Additionally, it enriches alert data by fetching information about the user who made the changes and the process at play.

 See the :ref:`File integrity monitoring <manual_file_integrity>` section of our documentation for more information about FIM functionality and configuration.